Supporting New Zealand small businesses for 5 years.

 If you charge a personal expense to your company card, you’re not keeping a proper separation between yourself and the business.

 You might even find yourself personally liable for money the business owes.
 The courts may decide business creditors can use your personal assets to pay off company debts.
+If a lender finds that you have used business credit for personal expenses, they may recall the loan or impose penalties for breaching the loan agreement.

 You miss out on one of the main benefits of creating the company structure in the first place.